-Cisco® Interactive Services Solution uses the network as the platform to transform customer experiences with interactive digital media.
+Cisco® Interactive Experience Platform transforms customer experiences with managed interactive displays.
 The solution allows businesses and public agencies to deliver interactive content and information in real time, improving loyalty and revenues, while increasing efficiencies in business processes.

-Cisco Interactive Services Solution brings together touchscreen interactive displays, web technologies, interactive multimedia, and collaboration into an integrated solution.
-The solution consists of digital media devices (Cisco Interactive Experience Clients), a management platform (Cisco Interactive Experience Manager), collaboration applications, and a network infrastructure to deliver web-based applications and multimedia content through interactive displays and kiosks to end users in retail stores, bank branches, and transit points (train stations, bus transit centers, and airports).
-Figure 1 shows a basic solution configuration with a kiosk powered by a Cisco Interactive Experience Client 4600 Series (IEC 4600) device and managed by the Interactive Experience Manager (IEM) running on the Cisco Interactive Experience Platform Server (IEP Server).
+Cisco Interactive Experience Platform brings together touchscreen interactive displays, web technologies, interactive multimedia, and collaboration into an integrated solution.
+The solution consists of computing and collaboration devices (Cisco Interactive Experience Clients), a management platform (Cisco Interactive Experience Manager), collaboration applications, and a network infrastructure to deliver web-based applications and multimedia content through interactive displays and kiosks to end users in retail stores, bank branches, and transit points (train stations, bus transit centers, and airports).
+Figure 1 shows a basic solution configuration with a kiosk powered by a Cisco Interactive Experience Client 4600 Series (IEC 4600) device and managed by the Interactive Experience Manager (IEM).

 Cisco IEM is a management console that is used to remotely configure, control, and monitor Cisco IEC 4600 Series devices.
 Cisco IEM provides for user management as well as real-time monitoring, live viewing of remote screen content, notification of events, and session management.
-Cisco IEM is accessed through a web portal with a menu-based GUI (Figure 2).
+Cisco IEC 4600 Series devices are registered in the Cisco IEM either individually or in batches.
+Cisco IEM is accessed through a web portal with a menu-based GUI (Figure 2)

 Accounts are created to segregate users, devices, and policies.
 Users are assigned to a particular account.
 They can then configure and manage the devices associated with that account.